 Begin the easy when starting out training your dog.
 Attempt and restrict the number of distractions.
 This may mean taking away toys and anything else that might tempt your Frenchie’s focus away.

 Use Treats And Incentives For Your French Bulldog

-French Bulldog Treats and incentive rewards are really an excellent way to encourage your Frenchie to continue good behaviour as well as training outcomes.
+French Bulldog Treats and incentive rewards are an excellent way to encourage your Frenchie to continue good behavior and training outcomes.
 There are quite a variety of ways you can incentivize your Frenchie:

 - Give your Frenchie a lot of affection and snuggling

-- Use beneficial reinforcement, for example, a well done, a nice job or good boy.
+- Use beneficial reinforcement, for example, a well done, a nice job, or a good boy.